-We could also see an increase in the number of cash-out refinance loans across Washington State, as homeowners look for an alternative method for converting their built-up equity into cash.
+We could also see a continued increase in the number of cash-out refinance loans across Washington State, as homeowners look for an alternative method for converting their built-up equity into cash.

 A cash-out refinance is when a borrower takes out a new loan for a higher amount than what they owe on their current one.
 The borrower then receives the difference in cash.
 So it’s essentially a way to borrow from the equity you have built up in your home.

 The difference with a cash-out refinance (compared to a standard home equity loan) is that the loan balance should still be tax-deductible, if it’s a first mortgage on a primary residence.
-In 2018 and beyond, homeowners in Washington State can still deduct the interest paid on their primary mortgage loans.
+Homeowners in Washington State can still deduct the interest paid on their primary mortgage loans.
 The maximum deduction was reduced from $1 million to $750,000, but it is still allowed.

 With low mortgage rates and rising home values, an increasing number of homeowners across Washington could be in a good position to refinance their existing mortgage loans.
 And some of them will likely use cash-out refinancing to convert some of that equity into cash.